rasu4/Data-sources-and-AI-methods/README.md

 * Thanks to the Building AI course for providing the foundation and resources to learn about neural networks and machine learning techniques.
 * Data inspiration was drawn from publicly available real estate datasets, though this model uses synthetic data for simplicity and testing.

-* "Cabin Price Prediction Image by John Doe" / [CC BY 2.0](https://creativecommons.org/licenses/by/2.0)
+* "Cabin Price Prediction Image by John Doe"